rectangletangle/nlplib/README.md

 nlplib
 ======

-The Natural language Processing Library is a collection of tools for processing natural language using Python 3.
+The Natural Language Processing Library is a collection of tools for processing natural language using Python 3.
 It features tools for manipulating and extracting information from raw English language text, using multiple machine learning and natural language processing algorithms.